ga4gh/data-security/AAI/AAIConnectProfile.md

 The [UserInfo](https://openid.net/specs/openid-connect-core-1_0.html#UserInfo) endpoint MAY use `application/json`
 or `application/jwt`.
-It is RECOMMENDED that if desiring to return a JWT, a Token Endpoint supporting AAI token exchange exists to do that and that the UserInfo Endpoint returns an `application/json` blob.
+It is RECOMMENDED that if desiring to return a JWT, a Token Endpoint supporting AAI token exchange exists to do that and that the UserInfo Endpoint returns an `application/json` response.
-Only the GA4GH claims truly must be as prescribed here.
+Only the GA4GH claims must be as prescribed here.
 Refer to OIDC Spec for more information.

 The UserInfo payload MAY include a `ga4gh_passport_v1` claim.
 See [Authorization/Claims](#authorizationclaims) for an example of a GA4GH Claim.